se-for-sci/se-for-sci.github.io/content/week07_design/designpatt.md

 compilers and has the most advanced interface.
 "Godbolting" is a term you'll sometimes hear when it comes to testing something out quickly.

-You can find similar online tools for most of the other languages (all snipits in this course work on online playgrounds).
+You can find similar online tools for most of the other languages (all snippets in this course work on online playgrounds).
 For example, Rust has
 <https://play.rust-lang.org>.